jordanbell2357/jordanbell2357.github.io/_euler/euler-algebra-I-03.md

 the truth will be self-evident; for 3 times 4 is the same as 4 times 3.

-**28.** It will not be difficult to perceive, that when we substitute numbers for letters joined together, in the manner we have described, they cannot be written in the same way by putting them one after the other.
+<span class="art">28.</span> It will not be difficult to perceive, that when we substitute numbers
+for letters joined together, in the manner we have described, they cannot be written in the same way by putting them one after the other.
 For if we were to write